Fond du Lac Band of Lake Superior Chippewa: History

 The Fond du Lac Band of Lake Superior Chippewa originally inhabited the area along the lower courses of the Saint Louis River, where the present-day cities of Duluth, Minnesota and Superior, Wisconsin developed.
-The Wayekwaa-gichigamiing controlled the river access to both the Saint Louis and the Nemadji River rivers, major trade-routes during the decades of the fur trade with European traders.
+The Wayekwaa-gichigamiing Gichigamiwininiwag controlled the river access to both the Saint Louis and the Nemadji River rivers, major trade-routes during the decades of the fur trade with European traders.
 In the same area is Spirit Island of the "Sixth Stopping Place", one of the former seven Anishinaabe administrative centers.

 The Fond du Lac Band's regional economic influence helped establish the American Fur Company's trading post in what now is the Fond du Lac neighborhood of Duluth.
 Two different Treaties of Fond du Lac were signed by the Fond du Lac Band.

 In 1848 Chief Naw-Gaw-Nub made his first trip to Washington and addressed the U.S. Senate "with regard to what relations should be between the whites and the Indians".

 In December 1861 a special Indian interpreter in Bayfield organized a trip to Washington D.C. for nine Chippewa Chiefs to meet President Lincoln.
 The Fond Du Lac band sent two, Chief Naw-Gaw-Nub (he sits ahead) and Chief O-be-quot (Firm).
 Lincoln gave all a President's Medal with his image dated 1862.
 There exists a photo of the delegation attributed to Matthew Brady with Chief Naw-Gaw-Nub seated center.

 There are multiple spellings for Chief Naw-Gaw-Nub's name owing to Americans having difficulty pronouncing the Ojibwe language: Naaganab, Naw-Gaw-Nab, Na-Gon-Nub or Na-Gon-Ab.

 On September 2, 1862, a letter was sent from the Fond Du Lac St. Louis Reservation to Governor Alexander Ramsey.
 Chief Naw-Gaw-Nub and Chief Shin-Gwack (Zhin-gob) requested that the Governor relay to Lincoln that the Fond du Lac Chippewa wanted to help with the Sioux Uprising.
 They understood that Lincoln needed Minnesotans to fight the south and they "begged" that the Chippewa be offered the opportunity to "help put down the evil spirit of their old enemy" who had "murdered men, women, and children."
 All they asked was "that the weapons be provided and that their family's be taken care of while they were gone".
 They also offered to accept a "white" commander as long as they were allowed to use traditional Chippewa methods in battle".
 The letter made the newspapers in St Paul on September 13 and 19, 1862, It also made the news in papers across the country.
 A few days later the Head Chief of the Mille Lacs Band took 700-750 warriors made the same offer at Fort Ripley and offered to defend the fort from a rumored attack by Hole in the Day.

 Newspapers that published the Fond-du-Lac Chief's letter to Lincoln(complete text) offering to fight the Sioux: